Skip to content

 Consistency pays off.
 Post videos on a regular schedule to keep viewers coming back to your channel again and again.

-Choose a catchy, keyword-friendly name for your series for best results.
-Create a custom thumbnail to give each video in the series a similar look and feel.
+Choose a catchy, keyword-friendly name for your YouTube series for the best results.
+You should also create a custom thumbnail throughout the series to give each video a similar look and feel.

 Playlists are a great way to get people watching more of your content in one go.
 That’s because these collections are a little addicting.
 As soon as one video ends, the next begins.

 Playlists also help with discoverability.
 Videos in a playlist are more likely to appear in YouTube’s Suggested Videos column.
-Plus, playlist titles are a great place to add keywords.
+Plus, playlist titles and descriptions are a great place to add keywords.

 You can create effective playlists in two ways: